I Know This Because Tyler Knows This: Leadership Lessons from Fight Club

 Sometimes our team members act like the protagonist.
 They are compliant.
 They do what we tell them.
 They stop thinking.
 They stop trying so hard.
 They keep quiet.
 When that happens, we need to turn up the Tyler Durden in our leadership style.
 Confront team members with startling truth, just like Tyler does.
 Focus on what is most important and forget everything else: “No fear!
 No distractions!
 The ability to let that which does not matter truly slide!”
 Let go of perfectionism and blame: “I say never be complete, I say stop being perfect, I say let’s evolve, let the chips fall where they may.”
 Just as Tyler freed the protagonist to be himself, as leaders, we need to free our team members to bring their creativity and do their best work.
 Just remind yourself, “I know this because Tyler knows this.”

-I’ll end this blog article with a quote from Brad Pitt, who portrayed Tyler Durden in this film: “Fight Club is a metaphor for the need to push through the walls we put around ourselves and just go for it, so for the first time we can experience the pain.”
+I’ll end this article with a quote from Brad Pitt, who portrayed Tyler Durden in this film: “Fight Club is a metaphor for the need to push through the walls we put around ourselves and just go for it, so for the first time we can experience the pain.”

 Like my article and love Fight Club?
 Please share it with your colleagues.
 You can’t talk about Fight Club, but you can certainly talk about my blog.